kparc/kcc/README.md

  x=1             /compare each of x to 1
 0 1 0 0 0

- x%0             /divide each of x by 0 ø ∞ ∞ ∞ ∞        /∀x∈ℚ (x%0) ∈ {-∞,∞,ø}, beware (0%0) = ø, enjoy responsibly
+ x%0             /divide each by 0, ouch
+ø ∞ ∞ ∞ ∞        /∀x∈ℚ (x%0) ∈ {-∞,∞,ø}, beware (0%0) = ø, enjoy responsibly

  3%x             /divide 3 by each of x